mheiges/vagrant-irods_ugm2015/README.md

 manually cross-reference the guests in `/etc/hosts` files and then manually provision with the shell scripts in the `install` directory (which should be accessible from each guest at `/vagrant/install`).
+Alternatively, you can provision only the iCAT-enable server with `vagrant up ies` and restrict your resources to that one virtual machine (this is the same as the original tutorial environment).

 Usage
 =====